Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Methods

-The linear decision rule is not applied to the raw input data but to the input data lifted to an exponentially high dimensional feature space.
-This is based on the insight that non-linearly separable data in lower dimensions could become linearly separable when lifted to a sufficiently high dimensional space~\citep{cortes1995support}.
+The linear decision rule is not applied to the raw input data but to the input data lifted to an exponentially high-dimensional feature space.
+This is based on the insight that non-linearly separable data in lower dimensions could become linearly separable when lifted to a sufficiently high-dimensional space~\citep{cortes1995support}.
 The lift in this work is accomplished in two steps. \\ {\bf Step 1:} The input image is flattened into a 1-dimensional vector $\xbf \in \Rm^{N\times C}$.
-Simple non-linear feature transformations are applied to each pixel to increase the number of features per pixel.
-These increased features are termed local feature maps.
+Simple non-linear feature transformations, such as the sinusoidal transformations in Eq.~\eqref{eq:local}, are applied to {the elements of the 1D vector (originally image pixels)} to obtain local feature maps.
 The local feature map for a pixel $x_j$ is given as $\psi^{i_j}(x_j): \Rm^C \mapsto \Rm^{C\cdot d}$ indicating that the local feature maps are applied to each channel of the input pixel.
 Note that the tensor index $i_j=C\cdot d$ and is the tensor index dimension.
 Different choices for the local feature maps are presented in Section~\ref{sec:local}. \\ {\bf Step 2:} A global feature map is obtained by performing the tensor product\footnote{Tensor product is the generalisation of matrix outer product to higher order tensors.} of the local feature maps.
 This operation takes $N$ order-1 tensors and outputs a single order-$N$ tensor, $\Phi^{i_1\dots i_N}(\xbf) \in \Rm^{(C\cdot d)^N}$ and is given by

 Note that after this operation each image can be treated as a vector in the $(C\cdot d)^N$ dimensional Hilbert space~\citep{orus2014practical,stoudenmire2016supervised}.

 Given the $(C\cdot d)^N$ global feature map in Eq.~\eqref{eq:joint}, a linear decision function $f(\cdot;\Theta)$ can be estimated by simply taking the tensor dot product of the global feature map with an order-(N+1) weight tensor, $\Theta^{m}_{i_1\dots i_N}$: